-The board of equalization of a city consists of the members of the governing body, and shall meet at the usual place of meeting of the governing body of the city, on the second Tuesday in April in each year.
-The executive officer of the governing body shall act as chairman, but in his absence the governing body may elect one of its members to preside.
+- 1. The board of equalization of a city consists of the members of the governing body, and shall meet at the usual place of meeting of the governing body of the city within the first fifteen days of April of each year.
+The executive officer of the governing body shall act as chairman, but in the executive officers absence the governing body may elect one of its members to preside.
 A majority of the board constitutes a quorum to transact business, and it may adjourn from day to day until its work is completed.
-In case a quorum is not present at any time, the clerk may adjourn from day to day and publicly announce the time to which the meeting is adjourned.

-Notwithstanding the provisions of subsection 1, if the same person performs the duties of assessor for two or more cities or townships, the county director of tax equalization may designate the hour and day in the month of April at which the meeting provided for in subsection 1 must be held for each such city board of equalization; provided, that notice of the hour and day must be published in the official newspaper of the county and posted at the usual place of meeting at least ten days before such meeting.
+If a quorum is not present at any time, the clerk may adjourn from day to day and publicly announce the time to which the meeting is adjourned. - 2.
+If the same person performs the duties of assessor for two or more cities or townships, the city auditor may, after consultation with the assessor involved, designate the hour and day in the month of April at which the meeting provided for in subsection 1 must be held for each city board of equalization; provided, that notice of the hour and day must be published in the official newspaper of the political subdivisions involved and posted at the usual place of meeting by the city auditor at least ten days before the meeting.